-Texas Parks and Wildlife Department - District 2 Facebook page posted this amazing photo that could tell a hunter 1,000 words on mule deer habitat.
+Texas Parks and Wildlife Department - District 2 Facebook page posted this amazing photo a couple years ago that could tell deer hunters 1,000 words on mule deer habitat.
 The images below shows on mule deer buck's movement over a two-year period.

 As you can see, this type of information can be extremely useful when it comes to how wildlife organizations help manage deer herds.

 Mule deer are specifically found in the state's panhandle region as well as West Texas.
 In the Lone Start State, 74 of 254 counties have mule deer seasons that run from early November until mid-December.